StarterInc/StackGen/src/docs/content/docs/architecture/json-data-objects.md

 }

 ```

-As you can see, the generated code has the basic Java field definitions, annotated
-with "@JsonProperty()" to describe how the JSON mapping is to be handled.
+As you can see, the generated code has the basic Java field definitions, annotated with "@JsonProperty()" to describe how the JSON mapping is to be handled.

-Additionally there are convenience methods like toIndentedString and equals() that
-provide for smoother interaction with the JSON data.
+Additionally there are convenience methods like toIndentedString and equals() that provide for smoother interaction with the JSON data.

-Here's a little recommended reading for StackGen.

 * REST API definition [wikipedia](https://en.wikipedia.org/wiki/Representational_state_transfer)